Hang Lung Advances Real Estate Decarbonization With First Mainland Project Using Nearly 100% Low Carbon Emissions Steel In Its Building Structure

 The Pavilion Extension of Plaza 66 in Shanghai is the first real estate project to use nearly 100% low carbon emissions steel in its building structure.
 The low carbon emissions steel, sourced from Baosteel, will achieve a 35% reduction in embodied carbon compared to conventional steel alternatives

 To meet Hang Lung's stringent low carbon emissions steel tender specifications for the project, the main contractor and Baosteel collaborated closely to provide accurate product-level carbon emissions data with the Company.
 This collaboration set a new industry standard for transparent, traceable and trusted emissions data.
-Baosteel calculated the products' carbon footprint through Baosteel intelligent Carbon Data platform using a lifecycle analysis model developed by Shanghai E-Carbon Digital Technology Co., Ltd. ('EC-Digital').
-This data was verified by TV SD, a global third-party certification body.
+Baosteel calculated the products' carbon footprint through Baosteel intelligent Carbon Data platform using a lifecycle analysis model developed by Shanghai E-Carbon Digital Technology Co., Ltd. (“EC-Digital”).
+This data was verified by TÜV SÜD, a global third-party certification body.

 Hang Lung was the first real estate company in mainland China and Hong Kong to obtain validation from the Science-Based Targets initiative (SBTi) for its net zero targets in accordance with SBTi's Net Zero Standard in December 2022.